Discover the Real Himalayas with Trusted Local Guides & Porters for 2026/2027.

 Permits can be arranged through a Himalaya Guide Nepal in Kathmandu, which is often the easiest option, or we can obtain them individually from the Nepal Tourism Board and at various checkpoints along the route.

-Everest Three Pass Trek Cost
+Everest Three Passes Trek Cost

-Packing List for Everest Three Pass Trek
+How to Prepare for the Everest Three Passes Trek

 Procedure for Emergency Evacuation in the Everest Three Passes Trek

-In the event of a serious medical issue or accident, the immediate priority is to assess the situation and provide first aid to the affected individual.
+n the event of a serious medical issue or accident, the immediate priority is to assess the situation and provide first aid to the affected individual.
 Simultaneously, someone from the trekking group should attempt to establish communication using available means such as satellite phones, radios (if provided), or by sending a runner to the nearest settlement with communication capabilities.
 Key information to relay includes the exact location (with GPS coordinates, if possible), the nature and severity of the emergency, the number of injured or ill individuals, and any specific assistance required (e.g., helicopter evacuation, porter support).
 It’s vital to remain calm and provide clear, concise information to facilitate an adequate response.

 Once communication is established and help is on the way, the trekking team should prepare the evacuation site.
 For helicopter rescues, this means finding a safe, flat area for landing that is clear of obstacles, such as loose rocks, tents, and trekking gear.
 Mark the area clearly with bright clothing or other visible signals.
 For ground evacuations, prepare the injured person for transport.
 Make sure they are as comfortable and stable as possible.
 This may involve using a makeshift stretcher or assisting them to walk if they are able to do so.
 Monitor their condition and offer support and reassurance during this waiting period.

 When the rescue team arrives by air or ground, follow their instructions carefully.
 Give them all the important details about the incident and the person’s condition.
 Help them transfer the person for evacuation if needed.
 Once the emergency is over, the rest of the trekking group should check on everyone’s safety.
-Then, decide what to do next—this could mean continuing the trek, descending to a lower altitude, or seeking additional help if necessary.
+Then, decide what to do next.
+This could mean continuing the trek, descending to a lower altitude, or seeking additional help if necessary.

-Feature Everest Three Passes Trek Everest Base Camp Trek Gokyo Ri Trek
+Feature Everest Base Camp Trek (EBC) Gokyo Ri Trek Everest Three Pass Trek

-Duration 18-22 days 12-16 days 12-15 days
+Duration 12-14 days 10-12 days 18-21 days

-For the most challenging and immersive Everest region experience for trekkers, the Everest Three Pass Trek stands out by combining the legendary Everest Base Camp and the stunning Gokyo Lakes with the added thrill of crossing three high-altitude passes.
+For the most challenging and immersive Everest region experience for you, the Everest Three Pass Trek stands out by combining the legendary Everest Base Camp and the stunning Gokyo Lakes with the added thrill of crossing three high-altitude passes.

 • This longer trek offers distinctive panorama views from a variety of perspectives, including Kala Patthar, Gokyo Ri, and the passes themselves, as well as a more varied cultural experience and less-used path than the single EBC or Gokyo Ri treks.